data301-2021-summer2/project-group12-project/analysis/saksham/README.md

 Research Question: Which region of the world helps make publisher maximum profit?

-According to the data visualization, region sales are slightly higher in North America for PS4, and xBox has nearly 0 sales in Japan, one reason of this difference could be the .
-Overall, global sales for PS4 seems to be more  and hence PS4 helps in making maximum profits in the global market.
-PS4 also leads in Japan over xBox but xBox has more sales in North America and publishers makes profits respectively in both regions.
-Other regions have similar sales for both consoles.
+According to the data visualization, region sales are highest in North America for xBox and Europe for PS4.
+Sales for PS4 publishers have relatively higher sales in North America too.
+Overall, Europe and North America are the best regions for publishers for both consoles to earn good profits.